JakobSchauser/ArbitraryChemistry/src/globalSinkglobalNewRule/readme.md

 2. **Reactions** (parallel): For each site, identify all eligible rules where sufficient reactants are present.
 Compute a weight for each eligible rule as the product of `(concentration[c] * volatility[c])` for each reactant `c` (accounting for multiplicity).
 Select one rule proportionally to its weight and apply it once, consuming reactants and producing products.

 3. **Diffusion** (parallel): Perform molecule swaps between neighboring sites in a 6-phase cyclic pattern to ensure no race conditions.
-In other words, the lattice is labelled into sites like `a,b,c,d,e,f`, in the following pattern:
+The lattice is divided into sites with phases labeled `a,b,c,d,e,f`, in the following pattern:
     ```
     a1 b1 c1 d1 e1 f1 a2 b2 c2 d2 e2 f2
     c3 d3 e3 f3 a3 b3 c4 d4 e4 f4 a4 b4